 - unwelcome sexual advances or suggestive behaviour (which the harasser may perceive as harmless), and suggestions that sexual favours may further a career or that a refusal may hinder it

 - continued suggestions for social activity after it has been made clear that such suggestions are unwelcome; sending or displaying material that is pornographic or that some people may find offensive (including e-mails, text messages, video clips and images sent by mobile phone or posted on the internet)

-- mocking, mimicking or belittling a person’s disability
+- mocking, mimicking or belittling a person’s disability or supposed disability

 - outing or threatening to out someone as gay, lesbian, bisexual or trans; or ignoring or shunning someone, for example, by deliberately excluding them from a conversation or a workplace social activity

 - refusing to use the correct name or gender for a trans person

 The Equality and Human Rights Commission provides more detailed information on harassment related to a protected characteristic, sexual harassment, harassment by people who work for you; less favourable treatment because they submit to or reject sexual harassment or harassment related to sex.

 Unlawful discrimination takes place when an individual or a group of people is treated less favourably than others based on a protected characteristic.

 Occurs where someone is treated less favourably because of one of the protected characteristic; this can include association with or a perception of a particular characteristic.